leonp/thisdaysportion/_posts/2021-03-31-adding-webmentions-to-jekyll-an-overview.md

 * `jekyll-get-json` makes each webmention object available in a Jekyll array, which you loop through as you would any other array
 * I added some code to my `comment-form.html` include that  looked for the post URL slug in the webmention source URL.
 If it got a match, it added the webmention object to a new array.
 * The code loops through the new array, outputting the mention author, source, date and content
 * I subscribe to my webmention RSS feed to get a notification whenever there’s a new mention.
-I _could_ get this to fire a site build on Netlify, so the mention would appear minutes after the mention was made.
-(But there’s not much point, really.)
+I _could_ get this to fire a site build on Netlify, so the mention would appear minutes after the mention was made (but there’s not much point, really).

 [See the code](https://github.com/leonp/thisdaysportion/blob/master/_includes/comment-form.html) (from line `68`).